juntagrico/juntagrico/docs/settings.rst

 GOOGLE_API_KEY
 --------------
-  The google api key to enable the mapps in juntagrico
+  The google api key to enable the maps in juntagrico

   Type: String